Mount Gabriel: Mining

-On the southern and eastern slopes of the mountain is evidence of Bronze Age mining.
-The principal ore mined was copper.
-Some of the archaeological items found on the mountain are now in the National Museum in Dublin.
+On the southern and eastern slopes of the mountain there is evidence of Bronze Age mining, principally for copper.
+Some of the archaeological items found are now in the National Museum in Dublin.

 Radar domes

 In the late 1970s, as part of the development of Eurocontrol (the European air traffic control system), two radar domes were built on the top of the mountain.

 In September 1982 the Irish National Liberation Army, an Irish republican paramilitary group, blew up the radar domes, wrongly claiming that they were being used by NATO in violation of Irish neutrality.